SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ## Contributors

-This PDK was developed under the supervision of **Prof. Sung Kyu Lim** (University of Southern California).
+This PDK was developed under the supervision of **Prof. Sung Kyu Lim**.

 | Name | Contribution |
 | --- | --- |